 5. Ease of coverage – UPF Shirts are quicker and easier to put on

 With a sun protective shirt, you can immediately get proper coverage.
 You won’t need to recruit your friend to get your back, and you can get out the door faster.
 This means you get onto whatever fun activity you had planned without having to stop and lather up.
-We still recommend you take a moment to hit any exposed skin with sunscreen, but putting on a sun shirt is certainly easier and faster than trying to get proper coverage on your back, chest, and arms.
+We still recommend you take a moment to hit any exposed skin with sunscreen.
+However, putting on a sun shirt is much easier and faster than trying to properly cover your torso and arms.

-Rayward Apparel focuses exclusively on UPF 50+ apparel, specializing in sun protective shirts that are as comfortable as they are protective.
+Rayward Apparel focuses exclusively on UPF shirts and apparel, specializing in sun protective shirts that are as comfortable as they are protective.
 Shop Rayward Apparel today!

 Our vision sees through the sun’s glare and extends far beyond clothing.
-Dedicated to supporting the fight against skin cancer, Rayward Apparel donates 5% of all profits to charities with a similar vision to ours.
+Dedicated to supporting the fight against skin cancer, Rayward Apparel donates 5% of all online sales to the Melanoma Research Alliance.
+This directly supports crucial research and treatment of skin cancer.
 Learn more about how we give back.